suffolklibraries/sljekyll/parents-carers-and-children/childrens-ya-books/_posts/2017-11-22-non-fiction-prizes.md

 ---
 layout: sidebar-right
-title: "Learn something new with these non-fiction shortlists"
+title: "Learn something new in National Non-Fiction November with these shortlists"
 date: 2017-11-22
 author: sophie-green
 category: childrens-ya-books